Berry Nutrient Lowers Heart Attack Risk and Hypertension

 The researchers also found that those who ate foods with higher levels of flavan-3-ol catechin – present in apples, teas, onions, beans and other foods – had a 6% reduced incidence of high blood pressure.

-Even consuming anthocyanins for a short period can produce cardiovascular benefits.
-Researchers from China’s Sun Yat-Sen University gave 320 milligrams of anthocyanins (extracts from berries) or a placebo to 150 human subjects with high cholesterol for six months.
-They found that the anthocyanin supplemented-group experienced a 21.6% reduction in C-reactive protein and a 12% reduction in an artery cell adhesion molecule associated with atherosclerosis, called sVCAM-1.
+Even consuming anthocyanidins for a short period can produce cardiovascular benefits.
+Researchers from China’s Sun Yat-Sen University gave 320 milligrams of anthocyanidins (sugar-free anthocyanin components) extracted from berries or a placebo to 150 human subjects with high cholesterol.
+They were treated for six months.
+The researchers found that the anthocyanin supplemented-group experienced a 21.6% reduction in C-reactive protein and a 12% reduction in an artery cell adhesion molecule associated with atherosclerosis, called sVCAM-1.

 In a related study from Sun Yat-Sen University, 320 milligrams of anthocyanins for twelve weeks resulted in about 25% higher brachial artery flow among high cholesterol human subjects.

 Fresh food consumption is the best way to guarantee anthocyanin content in the diet.
 In a recent study published in the Journal of Agricultural Food Chemistry, heat and vitamin C degraded anthocyanin content during the processing of grape juice and purple sweet potato juice extract.

 Plants produce more anthocyanidins to help preserve their own tissues under stress.
 Research has found that plants enduring greater environmental stress will also have higher anthocyanin content.

 Cassidy A, Mukamal KJ, Liu L, Franz M, Eliassen AH, Rimm EB.
 High anthocyanin intake and reduced risk of myocardial infarction in young and middle-aged women.
 Circulation.
 2013 Jan 15;127(2):188-96.